 The nutrition information provided are only estimates based on an online nutritional calculator.
 I am not a certified nutritionist.
 Please consult a professional nutritionist or doctor for accurate information and any dietary restrictions and concerns you may have.

-So if you’re planning a BBQ with friends or you’ve been asked to bring something to someone else’s, this Texas cowboy caviar dip is perfect.
+So if you’re planning a BBQ with friends or you’ve been asked to bring something to someone else’s, this cowboy caviar recipe is perfect.
 You simply can’t go wrong when making such as easy recipe.
 You’d better make a big batch though – this tends to disappear very fast!
 This Texas caviar recipe is absolutely delicious!